union-imgcross icon

 Returning Visa (13 E) This transaction is available to one who was previously granted permanent residence in the Philippines and who is returning to an unrelinquished residence in the Philippines after a temporary visit abroad.

-Quota Visa (13) This is for the nationals of the countries who have diplomatic relations with the Philippines and grant Filipinos the same immigration privileges under the principle of reciprocity, which shall not be in excess of fifty (50) of any one nationality or without nationality for any one calendar year.
+Quota Visa (13) This is for the nationals of the countries that have diplomatic relations with the Philippines and grant Filipinos the same immigration privileges under the principle of reciprocity.
+There shall not be more than fifty (50) of any one nationality or without nationality for any calendar year.

 Non-Immigrant Visa